 After receiving very positive feedback on our blog contributions last year, we would like to continue this still young tradition of the Liechtenstein Academy Blog also this year.

-It is important for us to consider very different perspectives in order to offer you the most stimulating possible offer.
-For this we have been able to win four well-known guest authors who, with no editorial filters, write about their personal thoughts on this very interesting topic.
-Look forward to philosophical insights from Dr. Ina Schmidt, humorous thoughts of our therapeutic clown Michael Trybek, astute thoughts by our language and legal expert Carlos A. Gebauer and constructive considerations of our health expert Christoph von Oldershausen.
+Also in 2019, it is important for us to consider very different perspectives in order to offer you the most stimulating possible offer.
+Once again, we have been able to attract four well-known guest authors, who, with no editorial filters, write about their personal thoughts.
+Look forward to complex issues, simply explained by Ulrich Schnabel, philosophical insights from Dr. Ina Schmidt, astute thoughts by our language and legal expert Carlos A. Gebauer and constructive considerations of our health expert Christoph von Oldershausen.